KIT-CMS/CROWN/docs/sphinx_source/nanoAODversions.rst

 Version differences
 -------------------

 CMS has different versions of the nanoAOD format, with each data-taking run typically introducing a new version that includes updates, bug fixes, or new features.
+A CMS documentation of the various nanoAOD versions and there branches can be found here: https://cms-xpog.docs.cern.ch/autoDoc/

 For Run-2, the UL datasets were fully reprocessed using nanoAODv9.
 In Run-3, a new nanoAOD version is introduced each year, starting with nanoAODv12.
 The expected "final" version for both Run-2 and Run-3 will be nanoAODv15.
 However, these version updates also bring changes to branch data types in the nanoAODs.
 Since C++ code in CROWN requires explicit type definitions,